TheTobias1/Music-Portfolio/index.md

 ## About Me

 As a classically trained musician, I'm always looking to push the boundaries of electronic music.
-I have experience composing for a multitude of different genres, including jazz, film, classical and many more.
+I have experience composing for a multitude of different genres, including jazz, film, classical, videogames and many more.